 Encounter Data Validation: IEHP conducts a review of Encounter Data Completeness and Encounter Data Accuracy using a random sample of IEHP medical records.
 The purpose of this study is to assess data completeness and accuracy by examining medical records for accurate procedure codes, diagnosis codes, and elements such as Provider name and Member name in the medical record.
-The results of the Encounter Data Validation study reveal Medical Record Accuracy and Completeness overall score of 87.7%.
-This shows an increase in overall rate compliance from last year.
+IEHP's All-Element Accuracy rate was 37.1% which did not meet the goal but was better than the statewide rate of 35.8%.

 The Encounter Data Validation Study results reveal inaccurate and incomplete encounter data.
 IEHP will continue to work closely with PCPs and IPAs to help with meeting encounter data standards.
-Provider monitoring and education will continue for 2022.
-Improptu Payment Measure (IPM) audits will be utilized on a go-forward basis.
+Provider monitoring and education will continue for 2023.
+Impromptu Payment Measure (IPM) audits will continue to be utilized.